 I have made up my mind about Siyad Barre, he is above all a chauvinist.
 Chauvinism is the most important factor in him.

 The Cuban leader decided to send troops to support the Ethiopians as Somali forces drove deeper into Ethiopia.

 In September 1977 the Soviet Union established an air bridge to save the Ethiopians, pouring $1 billion worth of military equipment into the country.
 At one time, a Soviet aircraft was landing in Addis Ababa every 20 minutes.
 Castro sent 11,600 Cuban troops and more than 6,000 advisers.

 The US, which had backed Ethiopia, switched sides.
 President Jimmy Carter, deeply worried by the Soviet and Cuban deployment, withdrew support from the Ethiopians, backing Somalia instead.
 But after divisions within his own administration, Carter refused to send a carrier force to counter the Soviets and Cubans.

-Plaut is Senior Research Fellow, Horn of Africa and Southern Africa, Institute of Commonwealth Studies, School of Advanced Study
+Senior Research Fellow, the Horn of Africa and Southern Africa, Institute of Commonwealth Studies, School of Advanced Study

 - The World Can Learn From How Somaliland Overcame Militias